| Joseph's scribe, counselor in the First Presidency,

 |

-1799 W. W. Williams builds what is reported as
+1799 W. W. Williams builds what is reported to be

 the first cabin and make a clearing in what becomes Hiram, Trumbull (Portage)